- Overview of habitat

 This is a large wood extending to 37 hectares, regenerating naturally following gravel extraction in the 20th century.
-In mediaeval times it was wood pasture common where local people grazed animals, gathered fuel and fed their pigs on acorns.
-There is a car park on Heath Road, an easy access trail close by and a longer perimeter trail for horse-riders and cyclists.
+In medieval times it was a wood pasture common where local people grazed animals, gathered fuel and fed their pigs on acorns.

 When the wood was enclosed by an Act of Parliament, it was used for growing timber.
 It was then sold for gravel extraction.